 How much does a Mansard loft conversion cost?

 How much the conversion will cost all depends upon the scale of the work being undertaken.
 Generally, the bigger the property the higher the cost.
 Other costs will depend on the style and finish you opt for.
 For example, adding a bathroom will add to the overall price.
-Each project is unique so you will definitely need a full costing exercise to be undertaken by the architect or conversion company.
+Each project is unique so you will definitely need a full costing exercise to be undertaken by your london architect or conversion company.

 How is a Mansard loft conversion undertaken?